Learn everything you need to know about the most popular payment methods for B2B online shops and marketplaces.

 The growth of B2B e-commerce has been unprecedented in recent years as the advantages of e-commerce become increasingly hard to ignore.
 The Covid-19 pandemic has only served to accelerate this trend, with more and more B2B companies forced to reevaluate their sales strategies and start selling online.

 As the business world increasingly moves into the digital world, it’s more important than ever for your company to have a strong e-commerce presence.
-But to succeed in online sales, you need to make the online purchasing experience as convenient as possible for customers.
+But to succeed in online sales, you need to make the online purchasing experience as convenient as possible for trade customers.

-Special features for payment methods in B2B
+Special features for payment methods in B2B trade

 Payment processes are significantly more complex in B2B than in B2C.
 In B2B, transactions have lengthy approval and settlement times, often taking days or even weeks, whereas B2C payments are usually processed immediately.
 There are several reasons for this.